Magnetic Field Design in a Cylindrical High-Permeability Shield: The Combination of Simple Building Blocks and a Genetic Algorithm: Introduction

 Newly-developed quantum technologies with greater performance and reduced size have further increased the demand for state-of-the-art magnetically-controlled environments.
-These technologies include: quantum sensing of gravity for geological survey~\cite{Wueaax0800, doi:10.1038/s41598-018-30608-1, SnaddenGradiometer, AIQuantumSensors}, atomic clocks for precision timing~\cite{MORIC2014287, LiangClock}, and atomic magnetometry~\cite{PhysRevLett.113.013001,quspin,10.1155/2015/491746} for material characterization~\cite{ROMALIS2011258} and biomedical imaging~\cite{nature,BOTO2019116099,TIERNEY2019598,pshwin,doi:10.1002/pd.4976,LEW20172470,doi:10.1161/JAHA.119.013436}.
-Magnetic field control is required in many of these devices to trap and manipulate atoms.
+The applications of these technologies range from fundamental physics experiments\cite{Wueaax0800, doi:10.1038/s41598-018-30608-1, SnaddenGradiometer, AIQuantumSensors, MORIC2014287, LiangClock} to biomedical imaging\cite{nature,BOTO2019116099,10.1016/j.neuroimage.2021.118401,TIERNEY2019598,pshwin,doi:10.1002/pd.4976,LEW20172470,doi:10.1161/JAHA.119.013436}.
+Magnetic field control is required in many of these technologies to trap and manipulate atoms.
 To translate these laboratory experiments to usable devices in real-world settings, high-permeability passive magnetic shields are used to attenuate stray magnetic fields caused by nearby electronic equipment and/or the local Earth's magnetic field.
-Specifically, cylindrical and cubic magnetic shields are often used in these systems as they are simple to manufacture, provide good shielding, and can accommodate equipment easily inside them~\cite{10.1063/1.1656455, GRABCHIKOV201649, 6217348}.
+Specifically, cylindrical and cubic magnetic shields are often used in these systems as they are simple to manufacture, provide good shielding, and can accommodate equipment easily inside them\cite{10.1063/1.1656455, GRABCHIKOV201649, 6217348}.
 However, previous longstanding methods of magnetic field design do not incorporate the interaction of active current-carrying coils with the high-permeability passive shielding materials.
-Consequently, if these methods are used to design coils to generate specific magnetic fields in shielded environments, the magnetic shield will distort the field profile, prohibiting the desired level of field control~\cite{doi:10.1002/9780470268483.app2}.\\
+Consequently, if these methods are used to design coils to generate specific magnetic fields in shielded environments, the magnetic shield will distort the field profile, prohibiting the desired level of field control\cite{doi:10.1002/9780470268483.app2}.